 The combined knowledge, understanding and skills gained through these units enable students to lead healthy and active lifestyles beyond school.
 They also lay the foundation for active participation in sports clubs in addition to multiple careers in the sports industry.

-The knowledge, understanding and skills gained from the Level 2 Cambridge National Level in Sport Science course can provide a springboard into Level 3 college courses; many of the Class of 2019 went on to Study Level 3 BTEC Sport at College.
-Regardless of next steps, we hope that all students that study the BTEC Sport, go on to live an active and healthy life, applying what they have learned on the course.
+The knowledge, understanding and skills gained from the Level 2 Cambridge National Level in Sport Science course can provide a springboard into Level 3 college courses; many of the last year’s cohort went on to Study Level 3 BTEC Sport at College.
+Regardless of next steps, we hope that all students that study the Cambridge National, go on to live an active and healthy life, applying what they have learned on the course.
 The examination courses delivered by the PE Department at KS4 have consistently high residual results, meaning that students tend to perform better in these courses than the majority of their other subjects.